CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

-                        [x]     Check that it displays the latest 5 application entries [x]     Check that all entries are in order of the most recent application first (By Date) [ ]     Optimise how applications headings are displayed to table [x]     Top 5 Interviews:
+                        [x]     Check that it displays the latest 5 application entries [x]     Check that all entries are in order of the most recent application first (By Date) [ ]     Improve how Fields & headings are displayed to the table
+                [x]     Top 5 Interviews:
                         [x]     Create a SQL query to grab last 5 interviews for this user (ORDER BY: First: Date, Second: Time)